sanjacob/tiny-api-client/docs/quick.rst

 Exceptions
 ^^^^^^^^^^

-The library can throw `APIEmptyResponseError` and `APIStatusError`, both of which are subclassed from `APIClientError`.
+The library can throw :py:exc:`APIEmptyResponseError` and :py:exc:`APIStatusError`, both of which are subclassed from :py:exc:`APIClientError`.
 Independent of this, it will not catch any error thrown by requests or the conversion of the response to JSON, so you will need to decide on a strategy to handle such errors.

 ::